Exposed To Someone With The Flu- What To Do? | Quick Care Guide

 Sleep deprivation weakens immunity significantly.
 Aim for seven to nine hours nightly while monitoring yourself after being exposed to someone with the flu.

 Stress hormones like cortisol can suppress white blood cell activity essential for fighting viruses.
-Techniques such as deep breathing exercises, meditation sessions lasting just five minutes daily can reduce stress levels effectively without needing extra time commitments.
+Techniques such as deep breathing exercises or short meditation sessions can reduce stress levels effectively without needing major schedule changes.

 Avoiding Overexertion

 Physical exhaustion drains resources needed by your immune system too.
-Light stretching or gentle walks are fine but avoid intense workouts until fully recovered or past incubation periods without symptoms appearing.
+Light stretching or gentle walks are fine, but avoid intense workouts if you start feeling run-down or develop symptoms.

 Avoiding Secondary Transmission In Your Household